domenic/blog.domenic.me/source/_posts/2013-09-05-es6-iterators-generators-and-iterables.markdown

 As of the time of this writing, there is no (easy) way in the current ES6 draft spec to make an arbitrary object iterable.
-The only way to make iterable objects via currently-specced technology is with generator functions or generator expressions.
+The only way to make iterable objects via currently-specced technology is with generator functions or generator comprehensions.
 So in particular, you cannot create custom iterable objects that give sensible values for `for`-`of` yet.

 This functionality is definitely planned for ES6, however.
 The problem is that there's still a lot of dithering on how